WithoutHaste/BergeOutlineEditor/README.md

 Alt+Up will move focus to the previous section upward
 - built-in Shift+Tab also works

+Alt+Right will move focus to the first child of the current section

 ## Architecture

 Jumping between Python and C++, depending on which seems easier.